 In February 2016, the FASB issued ASU No. 2016-02 "Leases (Topic 842)."
 ASU 2016-02 establishes a right of use model that requires a lessee to record a right of use asset and a lease liability for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 For lessors, the guidance modifies the classification criteria and the accounting for sales-type and direct financing leases.
 A lease will be treated as sale if it transfers all of the risks and rewards, as well as control of the underlying asset, to the lessee.
 If risks and rewards are conveyed without the transfer of control, the lease is treated as a financing.
 If the lessor doesn't convey risks and rewards or control, an operating lease results.
 Public business entities should apply the amendments in ASU 2016-02 for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-Nonpublic business entities should apply the amendments for fiscal years beginning after December 15, 2020.
+On October 16, 2019 FASB voted to delay implementation of ASU No. 2016-02 "Leases (Topic 842)."
+Nonpublic business entities should now apply the amendments for fiscal years beginning after December 15, 2020 and interim periods within fiscal years beginning after December 15, 2021.
 Entities are required to use a modified retrospective approach for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements, with certain practical expedients available.
 The impact is not expected to have a material effect on the Company's financial position or results of operations since the Company does not have a material amount of lease agreements.
 The Company is continuing to evaluate the amendments and will subsequently implement new processes to comply with the ASU.
 In addition, the Company will change its current accounting practice to comply with the amendments and such changes as mentioned above.